valis-team/tockchain/CoreTestnet/ThresholdSignatures/README.md

 # Tockchain Threshold Signatures
-This folder contains binaries for managing threshold signatures in Tockchain.
+This folder contains binaries for managing threshold signatures in the Tockchain Core Testnets.